Latest News

 The West will be most affected by this deficit, forcing governments to make unpalatable decisions.

-Two countries can help to reduce the deficit.
+Two countries can help reduce the shortfall.

 Western aluminum users do not need more Chinese products at low prices.
 They require primary metals and alloys.